AlbesK/Barnes-Hut-C/README.md

 # Usage
+## Top-Down:
 After cloning, to compile type in terminal "make -f bhmakefile"

+then run "./td"

+## Bottom-up:

+Just compile the file bhalgol.c and execute the output.

+## Memory check:

-then run "./td" or if you have valgrind installed to check efficiency of this build in heap by typing:
+if you have valgrind installed to check efficiency of this build in heap by typing:

 "valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./td"

-or bhalgol.c which contains the bottom-up approach.